 Your PA team is:

-International Affairs Division – Lily McDermott (CIR) and Keiko Kira (Japanese PA)
+Compulsory Education Division – Adam Sano-Pool (ALT) and Keiko Kira (Japanese PA)

-Here’s a little message from each of them.
+Here’s a little message from each of us.

 CIR Prefectural Advisor